ndjinga/SOLVERLAB/README.md

 Use of SOLVERLAB
 -------------

-To use SOLVERLAB with your Python code, you can load the SOLVERLAB environment in your terminal using the command
+To use SOLVERLAB in your Python code `main.py `, you can load the SOLVERLAB environment in your terminal using the command
  * source `~/workspace/SOLVERLAB/SOLVERLAB_install/env_SOLVERLAB.sh`
 Then in your terminal simply type
-- `python main.py `
+- `python3 main.py `

+To use the Graphical User Interface of SOLVERLAB, you can load the SOLVERLAB environment in your terminal using the command
+ * source `~/workspace/SOLVERLAB/SOLVERLAB_install/env_SOLVERLAB.sh`
+Then in your terminal simply type
+- `python3 $SOLVERLABGUI `

 If performance or parallelism is an issue for your simulations, you can use SOLVERLAB librairies with your C++ code :
  * C++ libraries: `export LD_LIBRARY_PATH=~/workspace/SOLVERLAB/SOLVERLAB_install/lib`